Decomposable operators acting between distinct $L^p$-direct integrals of Banach spaces: Introduction

+In this article we study a particular class of bounded operators on $L^p$-direct integrals of measurable families of Banach spaces.
+More precisely, we extend the well-known concept of decomposable operators, acting from a direct integral into themselves, to the case when such an operator transforms one direct integral into another that is substantially different from the original one.
+The idea and our initial motivation for such generalization is closely related to the study of the composition operator.
+In this sense, we brunch out from the classical field of application of decomposable operators and show their connection with the composition and multiplication operators on Banach spaces and, as an application of the results obtained, we prove theorems on the boundedness of the composition operator on mixed-norm Lebesgue and Sobolev spaces.

-This concept (as a generalization of a direct sum) was first introduced in von Neumann’s papers in the early 1950s and used to classify von Neumann algebras \cite{N49}.
+The concept of direct integral of Banach spaces (as generalization of a direct sum) was first introduced in von Neumann’s papers in the early 1950s and used to classify von Neumann algebras \cite{N49}.
 The main purpose was closely connected to the formalization of quantum mechanics.
-Initially, the theory considered the direct integrals of Hilbert spaces (see \cite{W70, A74, G96}), which provides finer analytical tools, for example the direct integral version of the spectral theorem \cite[Theorem 7.1]{H13}.
-Another field of application of the direct integral is the theory of group representations (\cite{N80, NS82, JR17}).
-In addition, various issues of functional analysis are actively studied in spaces that have a similar structure (\cite{Ha17-arxiv}).
-Also, such spaces appears in applied evolutionary problems (e.g. \cite{SW91, MB08}).
+Initially, the theory considered the direct integrals of Hilbert spaces (see \cite{W70,Az74}), which provides finer analytical tools, for example the direct integral version of the spectral theorem (\cite{G96}, \cite[Theorem 7.1]{H13}).
+The direct integrals play an important role in the theory of group representations (\cite{N80,NS82,JR17}).
+In addition, various issues of functional analysis are actively studied (e.g. \cite{Schwartz1967,DNSZ2016,Ha17-arxiv,Ab2020}).
+Other fields of applications are processes on porous medium \cite{SW91,MB08,RLMV2021} and evolutionary problems \cite{ACDE2021,EM2020jmaa}.
+In both fields the direct integrals provide a natural mathematical description for varying structures.